Dana Rishpy

 Itzhak Erez (Israeli consul in Mexico City) (Link)

-Walshin has never been formally named a suspect in the case.
+Walshin has never been formally named a suspect in Dana’s disappearance.

 The Search Continues

-Eventually in December 2007 due to pressure from media and the Israeli government, Mexican federal authorities opened a new investigation into the case.
-Israel also launched its own investigation, requesting assistance from the Mexican and American authorities.
+In December 2007, following pressure from the media and the Israeli government, Mexican federal authorities reopened the investigation into Dana’s disappearance.
+Israel also launched its own inquiry, requesting assistance from both Mexican and American authorities.

 “It’s an especially difficult case because there is no evidence, no body and, as a result, no crime according to Mexican law.”